tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/use-github/pull-requests.md

 {{% summary %}}
 This guide takes you on a step-by-step explanation journey into open source contribution on GitHub:

-1. Get familiar: Explore the repository, read the README page and explore the *Issues* and *Projects* pages.
-You can found out how you can contribute.
+1. **Get familiar**: Explore the repository, read the README page, and explore the *Issues* and *Projects* pages.
+You can find out how you can contribute.
-2. Run the code: Fork the repository, clone it, and run the code.
+2. **Run the code**: Fork the repository, clone it, and run the code.
 This sets the stage for your changes.
-3. Make changes: Create a new branch, make your changes by adding new content or changing existing content.
+3. **Make changes**: Create a new branch, and make your changes by adding new content or changing existing content.
 You can use Git commands to manage these changes.
-4. Submit your contribution: When satisfied, initiate a pull request from your fork.
+4. **Submit your contribution**: When satisfied, initiate a pull request from your fork.
 Explain your changes, and the project owner might merge your work into the main project.

 With these steps, you're set to make your first meaningful open source contribution!
 {{% /summary %}}